➤ Swiss Travel Pass prices 2025 and 2026

 Why we use the Swiss Travel Pass ourselves

-We choose the Swiss Travel Pass for about 70% of our trips to Switzerland.
+Annika and I choose the Swiss Travel Pass for about 70% of our trips to Switzerland.
 It pays for itself with our mix of long and short journeys, hikes, and attractions.
+Our travel expenses without a pass would massively exceed the costs of the Swiss Travel Pass.

-We love our flexibility.
-With the Swiss Travel Pass, we can change our plans on the spot.
+Apart from the savings, we love the flexibility it brings.
+With the Swiss Travel Pass, we can change our plans on the spot and we often do so.
 Examples:

 - We were on our way from Thun to the Schilthorn, but the weather in the mountains was disappointing.
 So instead we got off the train in Interlaken.
 We made a relaxing boat trip back to Thun, while it was still sunny on the lake.

 - On a beautiful day, we planned to visit Stanserhorn and Bürgenstock.
-After these visits weather was still so brilliant that we added an unplanned 3rd excursion to Rigi Kaltbad.
+After these visits, the weather was still so brilliant that we added an unplanned 3rd excursion to Rigi Kaltbad.

-We did all of this without wasting money on tickets we didn’t fully use, and without buying anything extra.
+We did all of this without wasting money on tickets we didn’t fully use, without having to buy anything extra, and without having to plan our excursions rigidly.

 Why others choose the Swiss Travel Pass